 - Know the best times to purchase new assets: Fixed asset management shows you the right moments to jump on opportunities to gain assets.

 - Keep up with your tax obligations: When you buy long-term assets, you usually depreciate them.
 Fixed asset management helps you accurately calculate depreciation expenses and see an asset’s depreciation status.

 - Determine the value of your business: Fixed assets add value to the overall worth of your company.
 This is important for selling your business and speaking with investors.

 Need a simple way to track all your small business transactions?
 Patriot’s online accounting software is easy to use and made for the non-accountant.
-We offer free, U.S.-based support.
+We offer free, USA-based support.
 Try it for free today.

 This article has been updated from its original publication date of September 26, 2017.This is not intended as legal advice; for more information, please click here.